GIPdA/runtimeqml/README.md

 # Runtime QML for Qt

 **Written by**: *Benjamin Balga.*
-**Copyright**: ***2019***, *Benjamin Balga*, released under BSD license.
+**Copyright**: ***2022***, *Benjamin Balga*, released under BSD license.

+**Updated version**: This new version make use of an URL Interceptor to replace QRC files by those on the filesystem.
+This allows to load multiple QRC files, and even works on libraries!

 ## About

-This is a base project to get runtime QML reload in your Qt project.
-It allows you to reload all QML code at runtime, without recompiling or restarting your app, saving time.
+RuntimeQml allows to hot-reload QML files at runtime.

 With auto-reload, QML files are watched (based on the QRC file) and reloaded when you save them, or can trigger it manually.